 - Under the Wireless Security page of your WiFi router, you can find your WiFi along with the WiFi Password.

 As simple as that.
 You can also change the WiFi password here if required.

 Finding Saved WiFi Passwords on Your Windows Machine

-These are the three ways to view saved WiFi passwords in your Windows 10 PC.
+These are the three ways to view saved WiFi passwords on your Windows 10 PC.
 The easiest way to find the WiFi password among the three methods would be from the Network Settings screen.
-This is because with just one click on the checkbox you are able to see your Wifi Password.
+This is because, with just one click on the checkbox, you are able to see your Wifi Password.